microsoft/LightGBM/README.md

 - Parallel learning supported
 - Deal with large scale of data

-For the details, please refer to [Feature Highlights](https://github.com/Microsoft/LightGBM/wiki/Feature-Highlight).
+For the details, please refer to [Features](https://github.com/Microsoft/LightGBM/wiki/Features).

 The [experiments](https://github.com/Microsoft/LightGBM/wiki/Experiments#comparison-experiment) on the public data also shows that LightGBM can outperform other existing boosting tools on both learning efficiency and accuracy, with significant lower memory consumption.
 What's more, the [experiments](https://github.com/Microsoft/LightGBM/wiki/Experiments#parallel-experiment) shows that LightGBM can achieve linear speed-up by using multiple machines for training in specific settings.